Las Nieves, Agusan del Norte: History

-The Jesuit missionaries paddled upstream and passed by the rancherias of Bugabus, Danquias and Pinanaan.
+The Jesuit missionaries paddled upstream and passed by the rancherías of Bugabus, Danquias and Pinanaan.
 Rancherias were small scattered settlements of Manobo clans along Agusan River.

 In April 1877, Father Urios reported to his superior in Manila the successful founding of five villages along the Agusan River.
 The villages were Las Nieves, Remedios, Esperanza, Guadalupe and San Luis.

-Las Nieves, the area that Father Urios first founded, was formerly named Pinana-an or a place for hunting as it was called by its early inhabitants.
+Las Nieves, the area that Father Urios first founded, was formerly named Pinana-an, or, a place for hunting, as it was called by its early inhabitants.
 The natives or Manobos used to catch wild pigs, birds, fishes and other animals with their bows and arrows or panâ here.

-There is an old story passed down through generations that upon their first day in this community, Father Urios and his companions were so amazed when they woke up.
-Intense cold and thick fog blanketed the valley that it seems as if snow was falling.
-Father Urios was reminded of his hometown in Jativa, Spain near Valencia, that they were overjoyed and shouted, “La nieve!
-La nieve!”, which means, “The snow!
-The snow!”
+According to local tradition, upon arriving in the community, Father Urios and his companions were struck by the unusually cold conditions.
+When they awoke, the valley was enveloped in thick fog and intense chill, giving the impression of falling snow.
+The scene reminded Father Urios of his hometown in Játiva, Spain, near Valencia, prompting them to exclaim, “¡La nieve! ¡La nieve!” (“The snow!
+The snow!”).

 With its vast agricultural land, alluvial plains stretching up to the mountains and its cool weather, Las Nieves most closely resembled the home region of Father Urios in Jativa.
 It is of great significance that in honor of their patroness, the Nuestra Señora de Las Nieves or Our Lady of the Snow, he named this place Las Nieves.

 There was no doubt whatsoever that Las Nieves was very close to Fr.
 Urios’ heart.
 He never failed to mention it in his numerous letter and reports to his superiors in Manila, that Las Nieves was never a source of sorrow or anxiety.
 It was unlike other towns and villages where killings, barbaric practices and uncivilized deeds were rampant.

 No doubt this same legacy of peace has persisted.
 A convert named Jose Domingo, formerly a notorious bagani, was named gobernadorcillo or the equivalent of a mayor in present times.
 In 1890, a flotilla was prepared at Butuan and set out with eight bancas.
 It was a trip of jubilation and they performed baptisms along the way in Amparo, Las Nieves, Esperanza, Verdu and Remedios.